AdobeDocs/experience-manager-forms-cloud-service.en/help/overview.md

 You can use the June 2020 release of the service to:

-* **Create simple and interactive adaptive forms to capture data:** These forms change behaviour and appearance based on the underlying device and audience and also provide you themes and templates to provide a uniform structure and appearance to all the forms of an organization or a department.
-Use a local development environment to create an adaptive form.
-You can use below features of adaptive forms:
+* **Create simple and interactive adaptive forms to capture data:** You can use a local development environment to create an adaptive form.
+You can use the below features of adaptive forms in June 2020 release:

     * Create an adaptive form based on a pre-defined JSON, XML, or XSD schema to make it easier for existing systems of your organizatin to consume the submitted form data.
     * Use templates and themes to standardize content structure and appearance of the forms of an organization or a department.